Ishq Jaisa Kuch

 "Ishq Jaisa Kuch" is an Indian Hindi-language song, composed by Vishal–Shekhar with lyrics written by Kumaar and sung by Vishal Dadlani, Shekhar Ravjiani, Shilpa Rao and Mellow D, for the soundtrack album of the 2024 Indian film Fighter.
 It was released on 22 December 2023 as the second single from the album, through T-Series.

 Upon release, the song received positive reviews by audience and critics.
-The hook step in the film, performed by the lead actors Hrithik Roshan and Deepika Padukone became widely popular and a pop-cultural phenomenon.
+The hook step in the film, performed by the lead actors Hrithik Roshan and Deepika Padukone became widely popular and a pop-culture phenomenon.
 The track also topped the national charts, in all music and video platforms.

 "Ishq Jaisa Kuch" experienced large amounts of commercial success.
 The song debuted at number on the Billboard India Songs.

 Composition

 Vishal–Shekhar composed the song which was sung by Vishal Dadlani, Shekhar Ravjiani, Shilpa Rao.
 Rap portion was done by Mellow D. Kumaar worked on the lyrics for the track.